KakGuden/Site-for-project-1/README.md

 ## Existing Features

-### Nav Bar
+### Nav Bar/Header
-Nav bar works and will take you to the place you press
+Navigation bar works as intended and responds to diffrent screen sizes and stays on the top of your screen at all times (readme-pic/header-nav.png)
+Also reacts to hovering as to make it easier to see what you are about to click (readme-pic/nav-hover-png)

+### Home Page

+The home page